 Petitioner further asserts that a potential buyer would not have the opportunity to recover the wildfire mitigation capital expenditures, and thus conclude that the first \$1.6 billion of wildfire mitigation capital expenditures have little or no value.
-(Petition, p.
-18.)
 Petitioner cites the analysis in the draft 2020 EY report to support that a prospective buyer would not pay for a \$1.6 billion capital expenditure that produces no return.
-(Id., pp. 18-19.)
 Petitioner argues that Respondent's appraisal assumes that the expenditures are being capitalized and included in the rate base, on which utilities are permitted to earn a return, and concludes that if the capital expenditures are not included in Petitioner's rate base, they must be removed from the HCLD value indicator.
-(Id. at p.
-19.)

 Petitioner then argues that in the alternative, these capital expenditures are intangible assets exempt from taxation, as such expenditures are statutorily required for Petitioner to continue to operate, and thus confer intangible rights upon Edison and any future purchaser.
-(Id. at pp. 19-20.)

-Petitioner then adds that the property it spent \$1.6 billion replacing has been discarded, so even if Petitioner may have the right to continue to receive a return with respect to the formerly owned property, since such property is no longer owned by Petitioner the right to receive a return on the former property is an intangible right not assessable for property tax purposes.
-(Id. at p.
-20.)
-Further, the cost of this property should be removed from the HCLD and the income Edison receives with respect to this intangible right should be excluded from the CEA indicator.
-(Ibid.)
+Petitioner then adds that the property it spent \$1.6 billion replacing has been discarded, so even if Petitioner may have the right to continue to receive a return with respect to the formerly owned property, since such property is no longer owned by Petitioner, the right to receive a return on the former property is an intangible right not assessable for property tax purposes.
+Further, the cost of this property should be removed from the HCLD indicator, and the income Edison receives with respect to this intangible right should be excluded from the CEA indicator.

-In their Reply, Petitioner contends SAPD's explanation excerpted from AH 502, "The HCLD for property tax appraisal purposes, therefore, differs from the rate base as established by the regulatory agency.
+Petitioner further contends SAPD's explanation excerpted from AH 502, "The HCLD for property tax appraisal purposes, therefore, differs from the rate base as established by the regulatory agency.
 Some items included in the rate base are not included in the HCLD and some items included in the rate base are included in the HCLD," is misleading, and in context is only meant to acknowledge Construction Work in Progress (CWIP)'s exclusion from the rate base but taxability for property tax purposes.
-(Reply pp. 9-10, quoting AH 502, pp. 146-147.)
+(AH 502, pp. 146-147.)
 Petitioner also contends SAPD misunderstands the concept of "return of" capital in a regulatory context.
-(Reply, p.
-9.)
 Specifically, Petitioner contends that while SAPD argues that Petitioner is being paid back for its cost through a special surcharge paid by ratepayers, CPUC D.20-11-007 requires that the special surcharges collected from ratepayers will repay the bondholders of the Recovery Bond, such that Petitioner will not recover either the return of or a return on the wildfire mitigation investments.
-(Id., p.
-10.)
 Petitioner then argues that SAPD ignores basic valuation principles, as Petitioner contends assets, to have value under a CEA approach, must produce income, or, under the HCLD approach, must be included in the rate base.
-(Id., p.
-10.)
-Finally, Petitioner generally renews several of its arguments, reaffirming the wildfire mitigation investments are not included in their rate base, (Id., pp. 10-11), and that as the expenditures were required under AB 1054, the intangible value of being compliant with AB 1054 makes them intangible assets that are not assessable.
-(Id., p.
-11.)